Stellarium/stellarium/README.md

 **4.5f** Ganymede map is from USGS and modified by RVS.
 Public domain.

-**4.5g** Tethys, Dione, Rhea, Enceladus and Mimas maps are created by NASA (CICLOPS team) from Cassini data, colored by RVS.
+**4.5g** Tethys, Dione, Rhea, EnceladuUnify the date format and changess and Mimas maps are created by NASA (CICLOPS team) from Cassini data, colored by RVS.
 Public domain.

 **4.5h** Hyperion map created by John van Vliet from PDS data, modified by RVS.
 License: cc-by-sa.